Lotlot de Leon

-Charlotte Jennifer Villamayor de Leon El Soury (born February 16, 1971), known professionally as Lotlot de Leon, is a Filipino actress.
+Charlotte Jennifer "Lotlot" Villamayor de Leon-El Soury (born March 21, 1972) is a Filipino character actress.

 Career

 She was a member of That's Entertainment, along with Ramon "Monching" Christopher as her love-team partner.
 The Lotlot-Monching was a popular love team in the late 1980s.
 They were paired in Bunsong Kerubin (1987), Love Boat: Mahal Trip Kita (1988), Love Letters (1988), Here Comes the Bride (1989), Mga Kuwento ng Pag-big (1989) and Hotdog (1990), among others.
-She is now back on ABS-CBN in Walang Hanggang Paalam after her 7 years of work with GMA Network.

 Personal life

-Former US Navy Donald Olson and Eva Rodriguez are her biological parents.
+Former US Navy serviceman Donald Olson and Eva Rodriguez are her biological parents.
 Nora Aunor and Christoper de Leon are her adoptive parents She is also the adoptive sister of actress Matet de Leon, actor Ian de Leon, Kenneth and Kiko.

-She was married to former matinee idol Ramon Christopher Gutierrez (son of Eddie Gutierrez) on March 27, 1989 until they became separated in 2010.
-They have four children: 3 daughters and 1 son, Diego Gutierrez.
-Her eldest daughter Janine Gutierrez is now an actress in ABS-CBN and was formerly with GMA Network.
+She married former teen idol Ramon Christopher Gutierrez (son of Eddie Gutierrez) on March 27, 1989, until they separated in 2003.
+They have four children, including actors Janine Gutierrez and Diego Gutierrez.

-On December 17, 2018, she married Fadi El Soury whom she was engaged with since July 2018.
+On December 17, 2018, she married Lebanese national Fadi El Soury.